Ensenada (song)

 "Ensenada" is a song by American ska punk band Sublime.
-It was officially released on July 18, 2025, as the lead single from their upcoming fourth studio album.
-The band's first fully original single under the Sublime name since 1997's "Doin' Time", it features Jakob Nowell, the son of late founding frontman Bradley Nowell, on lead vocals.
+It was officially released on July 18, 2025, as the lead single from their fourth studio album Until the Sun Explodes (2026).
+It is the band's first fully original single under the Sublime name since 1997's "Doin' Time" and features new lead vocalist Jakob Nowell, the son of founding frontman Bradley Nowell, who died in 1996.

 "Ensenada" became Sublime's first radio hit in almost 30 years, reaching the number-one spot on the Billboard Alternative Airplay chart, which the band last achieved with "What I Got" in 1996.
 It is their longest-lasting No. 1 song, surpassing the three weeks spent by "What I Got" at the top, and broke the record for the greatest amount of time between No. 1 singles by one artist on the chart, with a gap of 28 years and 10 months.
+Spending 28 weeks at No. 1 on the Rock & Alternative Airplay chart, it broke the record for the most weeks at No. 1 previously set by Imagine Dragons' "Radioactive" in 2013.

+Composition and lyrics

+The song is about a man who breaks up with his girlfriend in favor of prostitutes, with the chorus lyric "I don't want to be your man no more, I want to make love to a whore."
+Pitchfork wrote that Jakob Nowell and his father are the only two musicians who could draw pathos from that line.
+Jakob Nowell said that the lyric was not meant to be taken literally and represents "feelings of wanting to detach from reality," also noting that the band wanted to make themselves laugh by writing funny lyrics for the song.

 Critical reception

 Margaret Farrell of Stereogum described "Ensenada" as sounding "like classic Sublime," calling it a "liberating sleazeball summer anthem".
 The Daily Nexus opined that the single was "already a quintessential Sublime track: fun, irreverent and a little unfinished."